wangziqi2013/wangziqi2013.github.io/_posts/2019-01-11-lease-release.markdown

 multiple processors request the same cache line, all but a single request will be buffered by the directory.
 The cache controller also has a set of subtractor circuit, which is used to decrement the remaining time for a single address or a group.
 On every unit of lease time (there can be a minimum resolution), the subtractor circuit decrements the remaining time of every active and valid entry.
+If the remaining time of an entry becomes zero, the controller checks if a request is buffered on the same address.
+If this is true, the request is satisfied by the controller, and future requests can also be granted.